 NBC aired the Academy Award-winning Holocaust film "Schindler's List" uncut, which included both nudity and profanity, and was not fined by the FCC, even though it aired between 6 a.m. and 10 p.m.
 The difference here highlights the distinction between something designed to appeal to prurient interests and a film designed to accurately depict the horrors of history.
 Nonetheless, these examples illustrate why a clear definition can be hard to achieve, and why broadcasters often succeed in court when challenging FCC rulings.

 Broadcast Television vs. Cable

 Because the FCC's function is to monitor the airwaves, it does not regulate cable TV.
-That was made clear when it did not take action against the FX cable TV show "Nip/Tuck" in 2005, despite getting complaints about its content.
+That was made clear when it did not take action against the FX cable TV show "Nip/Tuck" in 2005, despite frequent complaints about its content.

-The major broadcast networks—ABC, CBS, Fox, and NBC—and their affiliate stations all use public airwaves licensed from the government to transmit content for free, and that is what the FCC regulates.
+The major broadcast networks—ABC, CBS, Fox, and NBC—and their affiliate stations all use public broadcast airwaves licensed from the government to transmit content for free, and that is what the FCC regulates.
 Cable channels get their programming into homes by wire or satellite to paying customers.
 Obscene content still is uncommon on cable channels, because obscene content is not protected by the First Amendment, but the FCC has no jurisdiction over cable channels when it comes to indecent or profane content.